Vinyl Flooring Fitting Cost

 If you’re hiring a floor fitter, it’s a good idea to check whether they dispose of old flooring or whether that’s something you need to do.
 You should be able to dispose of old floor coverings at your local recycling centre for free.

 Finally, the size of the room you’re laying the floor in will affect the cost.
-A small or square room will take less vinyl to cover it than a large or awkwardly shaped room.
+A small or square room will take less vinyl to cover than a large or awkwardly shaped room.
 If your room is an odd shape, you may need extra vinyl to allow for cutting out tiles and planks to fit in alcoves.

-Laying Vinyl Flooring Prices
+Vinyl Flooring Prices Per M²

 Here’s the average cost to lay vinyl flooring per square metre: